BiancaFelipeOliveira/BiancaFelipeOliveira/README.md

 # 💫 About Me:
 - 🪩 I’m a 2nd-semester Computer Engineering student
 - ⚝ Focusing on Angular framework
-- 📓 I'm learning French
+- 📓 I'm learning French now
 - ❧ From Brazil

 ## 🌐 Socials: